Rugal/rugal.github.com/_posts/2015/2015-08-02-recovery-procedure-of-postgresql.md

 ---
 {% include JB/setup %}

-Any operation is from the view of standby server.
+Any operation is from the view of `standby` server.

+## 1
-1. Execute `restore_command` to move any archive log to `pg_xlog` folder.
+Execute `restore_command` to restore xlog to `pg_xlog` folder from archive folder.
+If either streaming replication disabled, disconnected or recovery failed, go to `4`.

+## 2
-2. Try to restore any available WAL in `pg_xlog` folder from current last valid record until last available data consistent point int WAL.
+If `xlog` found,try to restore any available WAL in `pg_xlog` folder since current last valid record until last available data consistent point int WAL.
-If this fails, goto `3`.
+Otherwise go to `3`.

+## 3
-3. (If streaming enabled) Standby tries to connect to primary and start streaming WAL from last valid record found in archive or `pg_xlog` folder.
+If streaming enabled, Standby will try to connect to primary and start streaming WAL and recovery since last valid record found in  `pg_xlog` folder.
-If fails or streaming replication disconnected or streaming replication disabled, goto `1`.
+Otherwise go to `1`

+## 4
-4. If the above procedure repeated for several times or `trigger` file is called, recovery cancelled.
+If the above procedure repeated for several times or `trigger` file is created, recovery cancelled.